 Directions: From Hwy 101, take the Padaro Lane exit towards the ocean; dirt trail goes to the beach about 0.3 mile west of Loon Point.
 This is a relatively remote stretch of beach with limited vehicular access.

-Land Access: Beach access road from Loon Point will likely require regarding for vehicle access; contact the SB County Parks for information.
-High tide will restrict longshore movement.
-Beach and access roads are suitable for foot traffic and ATVs.
+Land Access: Beach access road from Loon Point will likely require regrading for vehicle access; contact the SB County

 4-677-C Site Strategy - Loon Point & Toro Canyon Creek